 PCP and pesticides have been seen in weed as well as traces of heroine.

 These are two substances that would cause your baby to be at an even higher risk of damage due to their potency.
 Interestingly, studies have shown that heroine doesn’t affect the baby as much as smoking and is often associated most with withdrawal issues rather than birth defects.
+Here is a video about the danger of smoking during pregnancy.

 Help!
-I Smoked Before I Knew I was Pregnant!
+I Smoked Before I Knew I Was Pregnant!

 Is it bad to smoke weed while pregnant?
 Absolutely, but don’t worry, one time is not likely to cause long-term side effects.
 Many women will smoke weed prior to realizing that they’re pregnant.
 Thankfully, the baby has not been allowed to develop much by this stage and no damage will have been done – in most cases.